taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

-**Prompts**
- * [optillm](https://github.com/codelion/optillm) - Optimizing inference proxy for LLMs
+**Chatbots**
+ * [repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

 **CLIs**
- * [ChatAny](https://github.com/licoy/chatany) - 🌻 一键拥有你自己的 ChatGPT+众多AI 网页服务 | One click access to your own ChatGPT+Many AI web services
+ * [ChatAny](https://github.com/chatanyteam/chatany) - 🌻 一键拥有你自己的 ChatGPT+众多AI 网页服务 | One click access to your own ChatGPT+Many AI web services

+**Reimplementations**
+ * [WhisperLive](https://github.com/collabora/whisperlive) - A nearly-live implementation of OpenAI's Whisper.

 **NLP**
- * [TEN-Agent](https://github.com/ten-framework/ten-agent) - TEN Agent is the world’s first real-time multimodal agent integrated with the OpenAI Realtime API, RTC, and features weather checks, web search, vision, and RAG capabilities.

-**Langchain**
- * [agentops](https://github.com/agentops-ai/agentops) - Python SDK for AI agent monitoring, LLM cost tracking, benchmarking, and more.
-Integrates with most LLMs and agent frameworks like CrewAI, Langchain, and Autogen

-**Openai**
- * [fastembed](https://github.com/qdrant/fastembed) - Fast, Accurate, Lightweight Python library to make State of the Art Embedding
+ * [refact](https://github.com/smallcloudai/refact) - WebUI for Fine-Tuning and Self-hosting of Open-Source Large Language Models for Coding

-_Updated on October 31, 2024_ (A total of 1846 repositories listed.)
+_Updated on November 04, 2024_ (A total of 1850 repositories listed.)

 ## Table of contents